appliedoceansciences/borealis_sbc/readme.md

     sudo -i nmtui

-Here select `Edit a connection`, then `<Add>`, the `Wi-Fi` and fill out the following information regarding SSID and Security (WPA and WPA2 Personal is most likely the security type dealth with).
+Here select `Edit a connection`, then `<Add>`, them `Wi-Fi` and fill out the following information regarding SSID and Security (WPA and WPA2 Personal is most likely the security type).

 In order to select a different network to connect to, head back to the main menu and select `Activate a connection`.